 This hive of activity means there is a long history of bridges, viaducts, ferries and fords across the Wear.
 Too many to mention here but the excellent Bridges on the Tyne website looks at them in detail.
 The two Wearmouth bridges are the 100m high box girder rail bridge (the longest, single span bridge in the world in 1879), and its neighbour the 1929 road bridge which replaced an arched bridge of 1796.

-This bridge was problematic.
-The arch had to be straightened in 1804 and in 1857 a major reconstruction was carried out by engineer Robert Stephenson , giving it a flatter look as the original hump was dispensed with by heightening the abutments
+This 72m bridge was the world’s longest single span bridge in 1796, but was problematic.
+The arch had to be straightened in 1804 and in 1857 a major reconstruction was carried out by engineer Robert Stephenson , giving it a flatter look as the original hump was dispensed with by heightening the abutments.
+This drawing from 1816 was by antiquarian artist and architect, Edward Blore.

 The Wear Valley is home of the “Prince Bishops” who ruled the county of Durham as a palatinate.
 Originally a pragmatic post conquest arrangement to create a buffer between civilised England and turbulent Northumbria and Scotland, the last of the Bishop’s special powers were finally relinquished in 1971.
 Originally powers included taxation, law, defence and administration of markets.
 There are records of deer and boar hunting expeditions (The Great Chases) led by the Prince Bishops and with much feasting and pageantry.
 In medieval times the Bishopric’s domain included other small northern regions near Northallerton, Ashington and the mouth of the Tweed; these were of course conveniently linked by the Great North Road.